flavioespinoza/scanner/README.md

 <br/>

-The `Scanner` notifies the trader of `markets` that meet the `QFL Method`, plus any other criteria that the trader sets via the `ui` controllers.
+The `Scanner` notifies the trader of `markets` that meet the `QFL Method's` requirements, plus any other criteria that the trader sets via the `ui` controllers.

 ## Stack